hugdubois/svc-fizzbuzz/README.md

 ### Not found

-All others call return an `404 Not Found` error.
+All others calls return an `404 Not Found` error.

 ```shell
 $ curl -v "localhost:8080/does_not_exists"